 All of the TLC mixtures, and the acetone, present a flammability hazard and are potentially harmful if breathed in high concentration or left in prolonged contact with skin.
-They should thus not be used in the presence of sparks or open flames, and the lab rooms and prep spaces should be well-ventilated.
+They should thus not be used in the presence of open flames, and the lab rooms and prep spaces should be well ventilated.
 The procedures in the exercise are designed to minimize the total amount of solvents used, but any liquid that is left in the chromatogram tubes or in beakers of extract should be poured into a chemical waste jar.
 If a hood is available, the chemical waste should be collected there and the chromatogram tubes placed inside the hood to dry after they are emptied.
-(Solid waste - TLC strips, filter papers, and ground algae from mortars - can be disposed of in the trash.)
-Organic solvents like acetone should not be filtered on vacuum lines because they may damage the lubricants of the pumps used to create the vacuum.
+(Solid waste, e.g., TLC strips, filter papers, and ground algal tissue from mortars, can be disposed of in the trash.)